-Continue to your destination.
-This is often a temporary issue that will clear up when condensation evaporates or a particular environmental condition is no longer present.
+This is often a temporary issue that will be resolved when condensation evaporates or a particular environmental condition is no longer present.

-If the alert does not clear by the time you reach your destination, check the camera surface for condensation, dirt, or other debris.
+If the alert does not clear by the time you reach your destination, check camera surfaces for condensation, dirt, or other debris.

-For camera locations, see About Autopilot on page 79.
+For camera locations, see About Autopilot on page 75.